tomvannuenen/corporeal/README.md

 Navigate to the folder Corporeal is installed in in terminal, and enter `python corporeal.py`.
 For those who don't like command-line manoeuvring: just click the executable (.sh).

-CORPOREAL expects to be placed in a folder that also contains a data folder.
+Corporeal expects to be placed in a folder that also contains a data folder.
 It will ask for that folder on startup.
 User must enter folder starting from current.

 *E.g. "data/combi"*